MrShark/scifi_terrain/README.md

 # Designs
 * [Bunkers](bunkers/README.md) of various kinds
-* [Design elements](design elements/README.md) that are usefull as embellishment to your terrain
+* [Design elements](design elements/README.md) that are useful as embellishment to your terrain